chgonzaga1/Cyber-Security-Notes/networking/Hypertext Transfer Protocol.md

 Every time you click a link, submit a form, upload something, or delete something online,
 one of these methods is being used behind the scenes.

+Note, we can use the HTTP methods from the terminal line when we connect to a server

+Example)
+GET / file.html HTTP/1.1
+Host: anything

 1)Get:

 Used to retrieve information from a server.